deepaksood619/deepaksood619.github.io/docs/knowledge/geography/living.md

 Digital Nomad

+**Thanatology:** the study of preventing death, radically extending human lifespan, and optimizing health and longevity.
+Encompassing biology, genetics, neuroscience, technology, psychology, and ethics.

 ## Blue Zones

 Blue Zone is a term used to regions where some of the world's oldest people reside.